Guille-Rubio/despliegue_vercel/README.md

     "dev": "NODE_ENV=development nodemon index.js"
 ```

-2. Install `puppeteer-core` and `chrome-aws-lambda`
+2. Install `puppeteer-core` and `chrome-aws-lambda` from your terminal
 ```
 npm i puppeteer-core chrome-aws-lambda
 ```
-Please bear in mind that serverless functions in Vercel have a limit of 50mb, therefore we will need to use a lighter version of Puppeteer and Chromium, namely `puppeteer-core`and `chrome-aws-lambda`.
+Please bear in mind that serverless functions in Vercel have a limit of 50mb, therefore we will need to use a lighter version of Puppeteer and Chromium, `puppeteer-core` and `chrome-aws-lambda`.

 3. Edit `package.json` dependencies and node version